nowshad-hasan/interview-preparation/preparations/database.md

   * Manageability and Ease of Use
   * OLTP and Transactions
   * Geo-Spatial Support

-* <b>What are the technical features of MySQL? </b></br>

-  MySQL database software is a client or server system which includes

   * Multithreaded SQL server supporting various client programs and libraries
   * Different backend
   * Wide range of application programming interfaces and
   * Administrative tools.

 * <b>What is RDBMS?
 Explain its features?</b></br>